Crispy Baked Korean Tofu Bowls: An Incredible Amazing Recipe

 How to Serve

-When it comes to serving your Crispy Baked Korean Tofu Bowls, consider these helpful tips:- Personalization: Allow guests to customize their bowls by placing all toppings and sauces on the table.
+- Personalization: Allow guests to customize their bowls by placing all toppings and sauces on the table.
 This promotes a fun, interactive dining experience.

 - Chilled Ingredients: Serve with chilled vegetables to contrast the warm, crispy tofu, enhancing the overall freshness of the dish.